RARM/Lynx/README.md

 ### Backend
 The Lynx server runs on Linux, Apache2, and Python.
 It uses the Django REST Framework (DRF).
 To set up your local development environment, follow these steps:
 1. Install you have Python installed.
 To check your Python installation, run: `python --version`
 1. Create a Python virtual environment in your local repository.
-The path `venv` is already ignored in the `sou.gitignore` file.
+The path `venv` is already ignored in the `.gitignore` file.
 You can create the environment using this command: `python3 -m venv venv`
 1. Activate your local environment.
 1. Install all required packages running: `pip install -r requirements.txt`
 1. If you make changes to the list of packages for the environment, save them with this command: `pip freeze > requirements.txt`